abinnquist/fNIRSpreProcessing/README.md

 3. countScans.m: Counts how many scans per subject and collects the names of the scan based on the first dyad/subject.
 4. triggerCheck.m: makes a new .mat of all the triggers in every scan so you can ensure you have the correct amount of triggers in the correct place.
 Won't change anything, this function is for reviewing triggers ONLY.
 5. triggerChangeManual.m: You can delete, add, or modify triggers scan by scan with this script.
 Best used if you only have a few that need to be changed.
 See below section for how-to video.
 6. triggerDuplicate.m: For hyperscanning ONLY.
-If you trigger is only in one subjects scan this will find it and then duplicate that trigger in the other subjects scan.
+If your trigger is only in one of the subject's scan this will find it and then duplicate that trigger in the other subject's scan.
 Not needed if using the NIRScout ot single subjects scanning.

 want to make sure you triggers are as they should be before running preprocessing (i.e., triggerCheck), or want to better understand the pipeline without having to run the entire function (i.e., practiceProcess).